 Moles are common, usually harmless, skin growths that develop due to an overgrowth of melanocytes, or pigment-producing cells.
+However, sudden changes to the color, shape, and size of moles can indicate serious skin conditions.

 Moles, or nevi, typically form during childhood and adolescence, but new moles can appear in adulthood.